 Would you like to cook your sushi?
 Consider a veggie roll instead if you aren’t sure where to get sushi-grade ingredients.

 Is sushi safe to eat?
 Sushi is a delicious and nutritious dish.
 However, pregnant women, children, and the elderly should exercise caution when eating sushi.

-The raw fish or seafood may contain germs or contaminants if not properly handled.
+While sushi is generally safe, there is a risk of exposure to harmful germs or contaminants if raw fish or seafood is not properly handled and prepared.
 Stick to the vegan or veggie rolls if you’re unsure.